 Guidelines & Eligibility

-Scholarship recipients will receive complimentary registration to the 2015 NCBP Annual Meeting ($490 for officers of non-member bar associations) and the mandatory ABA Annual Meeting fee ($50) for administrative services.
+Scholarship recipients will receive complimentary registration to the 2016 NCBP Midyear Meeting.
 Complimentary registration includes a Diversity & Inclusion Gathering on Thursday, February 2, breakfast and lunch on Friday, February 3, and breakfast on Saturday, February 4, and all Friday and Saturday programming.
 In addition, complimentary registration includes access to all ABA Midyear Meeting non-ticketed events.
-NCBP will also award stipends of up to $500 to qualified recipients traveling outside the Chicago metropolitan area (stipend amount(s) to be determined by the NCBP Diversity Committee).
+NCBP will also award stipends of up to $500 to qualified recipients traveling outside the San Diego metropolitan area (stipend amount(s) to be determined by the NCBP Diversity & Inclusion Committee).
 Scholarship recipients must attend NCBP events; those who do not attend NCBP events may be asked to refund the scholarship.
 Scholarship applications are open to any of the following individuals:

 - Officers of any of the following types of bar associations: